dhirajatmakuri/BluStick/README.md

 ## Overview

 BluStick is a hardware + software pipeline built to provide situational awareness by scanning nearby Bluetooth devices, estimating distance via RSSI, and visualizing movement on a live map.
-Built as a senior capstone project at Texas A&M University.

 ---